ironclad logo

 • Finding new business relationships

-The flip side is accidentally renewing contracts you don’t want.
+The flip side is accidental renewal your company does not want.
 Not every business relationship works out the way you had hoped.
 Perhaps a vendor has raised prices, been challenging to work with, or a better option is now available.
 You may be contractually obligated to another term if you miss an automatic renewal.
-This creates revenue leakage that hurts your bottom line—a significant risk given that organizations lose an average of 8.6% of total spending annually to cost leakage, according to The 2025 Contracting Benchmark Report.
+This causes you to lose money, which can negatively impact your profits.

 Why contract renewal strategy matters for business growth